airspeed-velocity/asv/docs/source/using.rst

 new benchmarking suite to be created and run::

     $ asv quickstart
+    · Setting up new Airspeed Velocity benchmark suite.

+    Which of the following template layouts to use:
+    (1) benchmark suite at the top level of the project repository (2) benchmark suite in a separate repository

+    Layout to use?
+[1/2] 1

-    Is this the top level of your project repository? [y/n] n Edit asv.conf.json to get started.
+    · Edit asv.conf.json to get started.

-Answer 'y' if you want a default configuration suitable for putting the benchmark suite on the top level of the same repository where your project is.
+Answer '1' if you want a default configuration suitable for putting the benchmark suite on the top level of the same repository where your project is, or '2' to get default configuration for putting it in a separate repository.

 Now that you have the bare bones of a benchmarking suite, let's edit the configuration file, ``asv.conf.json``.
 Like most files that